turn-project/turn/README.txt

 displays each test on a separate line with failures being displayed immediately instead of at the end of the tests.

-If you have the 'facets' gem installed, then TURN output will be displayed in wonderful technicolor (but only if your terminal supports ANSI color codes).
+If you have the 'ansi' gem installed, then TURN output will be displayed in wonderful technicolor (but only if your terminal supports ANSI color codes).
 Well, the only colors are green and red, but that is still color.